CUAHSI/QA-AutomationEngine/README.md

 ```
 $ bash jenkins.sh
 ```
-The Jenkins template project runs a parameterized version of the python3 commands previously stated.
+The Jenkins template project runs a parameterized version of the previously mentioned python3 commands.
 ```
 $ python3 hydroclient.py HydroclientTestCase.test_A_000002 --grid 127.0.0.1
 ```
-For specifying which tests to run, edit the software system config file:
+To specify which tests to run, edit the software system config file:
 1) hydroclient.conf
 2) hydroshare.conf